ziy-eg/Front-end-Mentor-Challenge-01/README.md

 ### Continued development

 - responsive designs
-- webkit (which I know nothing about how to use it)
+- webkit (which I know nothing about how to use it so far...)

 ### Useful resources